joao-osilva/joao-osilva.github.io/_posts/2017-10-15-Spring-Boot-and-AMQP-with-RabbitMQ.md

 **RabbitMQ:** An open source message broker that implements the AMQP 0-9-1 protocol.
 It is written in Erlang and supports multiple protocols, programming languages, clustering, high availability, reliable delivery and so on.

 **Docker:** So we can have a RabbitMQ instance locally for tests, as well as an image for our application.

-## Before we start

-My main focus here is the implementation itself, so I'm assuming that you are already familiar with RabbitMQ and AMQP.
-If you are not sure whether your knowledge is sufficient, check out my other post where I talk about [Cloud Messaging with RabbitMQ]({{ site.baseurl }}{% post_url 2017-10-14-Cloud-Messaging-with-RabbitMQ %})

 ## Create a Spring Boot project